 Medicaid does typically cover drug and alcohol rehab treatment.
 Medicaid rehab coverage may vary depending on a person’s particular insurance plan.
 The costs associated with substance abuse and addiction treatment may vary between Medicaid health insurance members by state

 Medicare typically covers the cost of alcohol and drug addiction treatment, but coverage may vary depending on your individual insurance plan.
 In addition, costs associated with addiction rehab may vary based on the state of residence for the Medicaid insurance member.

 The Affordable Care Act (ACA), passed in 2010, requires that all health insurance providers must provide coverage for addiction treatment services.
 Insurance plans must provide coverage for mental health services, including addiction treatment.

 Depending on your state and your health plan, specific behavioral health benefits may vary.
 Insurance companies cover part or all of the costs of rehabilitation, so coverage may vary.

 There are low-cost, and even free, treatment programs for those who do not have insurance.
 Many states provide funding for rehab services that can be accessed by those with no insurance or income.
 There are also scholarships that may be available at individual treatment facilities.
 Some facilities may be open to establishing a payment plan that allows you to pay off your treatment over time.
 In addition, there are certain organizations that provide assistance to those who have no insurance but are seeking alcohol or drug addiction rehab.

 Not having insurance does not mean you cannot obtain treatment for substance abuse.

-There are treatment facilities in Dallas County and beyond that provide treatment for various drug addictions.
+There are addiction treatment centers in Dallas County and beyond that provide care for various drug addictions.

 Byram Center CDP